Stay tuned, stay hungry, and go cook something already!

 Ingredients

-8 ounces Jerusalem artichokes, soaked in cold water for a few minutes then brushed clean with a vegetable brush
+8 ounces Jerusalem artichokes soaked in cold water for a few minutes then brushed clean with a vegetable brush

 3 tablespoons lemon juice (this time of year Meyer lemons are available and extra fragrant and delicious)